 The superacid can mainly be found in the liver and heart of animals.
 It is contained in blood-rich meats, along with green, leafy vegetables, and even in yeast.
 Almost every natural food in the world includes lipoic acid.
 ALA is part of what gives cells their structure and can protect them from environmental harm, such as free radicals.

 When taken orally, it has some incredible health benefits, including reducing the symptoms of chronic diseases like Alzheimer’s and MS and alleviating migraines.
 In addition, the health and fitness community is added to weight loss and energy products to promote a more active lifestyle.

 Lipoic acid is a potent and versatile antioxidant.

 It is a co-factor in an essential biochemical pathway responsible for energy production in the cells.

 It inhibits cross-linking.
-Cross-linking of collagen contributed to the aging process, causes wrinkling of the skin.
+Cross-linking of collagen contributes to the aging process and causes wrinkling of the skin.

 Neutralizes and removes waste from the body.